Guaye

-The Guaye (Гъоае, гъоайе) were one of the Circassian tribes.
+The Guaye (Гъуае) were one of the Circassian tribes.
 They were destroyed after the Circassian genocide following the Russo-Circassian War, as not a single member survived.

 Mentions

 In 1857, Leonty Yakovlevich Lyulie gave a description of them, which was the last known mention of them in history.

 In 1930, the ethnographer Leonid Lavrov noted some Guaye families living in the village of Tkhagapsh.